The artist’s path: a constantly evolving creative process

 Through the historic Alibrí bookshop in Barcelona (located in Balmes Street near Gran Via, and with a large stock of psychology books), to which I often went, one day I finally found what I was really looking for.
 It was the book SER: Curso de psicología de la autorrealización, by Antonio Blay Fontcuberta.

 Leafing through the book standing up, in the bookshop itself, I remember clearly perceiving a breadth and depth unheard of until then in any other guide or author, communicator or person.
 It was as if a Martian was describing with all possible perspective the main problems of the human species at the psychological level and above all at the spiritual and consciousness level.
 But at the same time his words oozed with a really pronounced simplicity.
-As I have a specific knowledge of this master since I have been trying to put his teaching into practice for almost twenty years, I invite you to read more about him at this link.
+I have a specific knowledge of this master because I have been trying to put his teaching into practice for almost twenty years,

 The fact is that after I started reading Antonio Blay I was able to focus my life in a very accurate way and see clearly what things I should start working on.